bilu-Blen/Bullhorn-New/README.md

 The project is Bullhorn social media.

 Technlogies used are:
-Thyemeleaf
+Thyemeleaf,
-springboot
+springboot,
-h2 database
+h2 database,
-thymeleaf authentication
+thymeleaf authentication,
-HTML
+HTML,
-CSS
+CSS,
 Bootstrap template